League Park

 From Forgotten to Restored

 After sitting neglected and partially demolished for years, League Park got a second chance in 2014 when the City of Cleveland invested $6.3 million in breathing new life into this historic site.
-Today, it stands proud as a public park with a beautifully restored playing field featuring artificial turf that maintains the quirky original dimensions - 290 feet to right field, a more challenging 380 feet to left field, and a cavernous 460 feet to center.
+Today it functions as a public park with a beautifully restored playing field featuring artificial turf that maintains the quirky original dimensions - 290 feet to right field, a more challenging 380 feet to left field, and a cavernous 460 feet to center.
+The field also preserves a slight counterclockwise tilt relative to compass points, a direct result of the park being fitted into Cleveland's existing street grid rather than oriented along a standard axis.

 Step Into Baseball's Past